Eli-Beom/crf-reviewer-alex/README.md

 - generate a Word document version for offline or formal review
 - help compare CRF page structure without relying only on screenshots

-The local project files indicate the tool work started around early June 2026.
-The public GitHub repository was created separately on July 8, 2026 as a sanitized portfolio version.

 ## Features